 Urban Assault is a superb and highly underrated blend of real-time strategy and first-person shooter genres – much like Uprising but with significant differences, particularly in strategic options.
 The Adrenaline Vault's detailed review says it all: |

-The enemy AI is fairly good, and varies in style depending on what race you're fighting.
+The enemy AI is fairly good and varies in style depending on what race you're fighting.
 Some races are aggressive to a fault, while others use tracking devices and scouts to determine their actions.
 The main problem with the AI are those units on the player's payroll.
-The units you command aren't the brightest pupils in the classroom, and oftentimes have trouble doing simple things, like pathfinding.
+The units you command aren't the brightest, and oftentimes have trouble doing simple things like pathfinding.

 The difficulty is on par with its siblings Uprising and Battlezone, which I consider difficult games both.
 This is not to say the game is too difficult, though no dynamic campaign means you'll be replaying some missions for sure.
 The game does ship with a readme file that explains how to play on an easier level of difficulty, but technically there are no difficulty settings.
 Urban Assault, while not quite as good as Battlezone, is a strong entry into one of the most exciting genres in gaming today.
 While not entirely original in premise or gameplay, it is unique in scope, delivery, and style, and therefore worth playing to anyone interested in strategy and action games."Reviewed by: Underdogs